Everything You Need to Know About Frac Sand Sizes

-Our sieve testing determines how much of our sand is within normal frac sand size specifications.
-At least 90% of the frac sand must fall within marketed mesh size standards to be considered acceptable.
+Our sieve testing determines how much of our sand is within standard frac sand size specifications.
+At least 90% must fall within marketed mesh size standards to be considered acceptable.

-All frac sand grains need to be a specific uniform shape to have the proper structure and filtration capabilities.
+All frac sand sizes need to be a specific uniform shape to have the proper structure and filtration capabilities.
 The API RP 19c manual recommends that sphericity and roundness be .6 or above.

-We electronically analyze millions of sand particles to determine an entire sample’s size and shape properties.
-This unbiased process helps determine sand quality.
+We determine quality by electronically analyzing millions of sand particles to identify an entire sample’s size and shape properties.

 Our acid tests indicate the amount of non-silica contaminants in a sample.
 High contaminant percentages that exceed 3% in 40/80 and 100 mesh sand are considered unsatisfactory.